-Owner and passionate book-lover, Annie was brought up in a family of parents who were writers, surrounded by family friends who were writers and who herself studied literature and is passionate about all things 'bookish'.
+Owner and book-lover, Annie Quigley was brought up in a family of parents who were teachers and writers, with family friends who were writers and who herself studied Spanish and English literature at London University.

-In 1991, Annie Quigley was given the opportunity to buy the mail order bookselling business Bibliophile Books by her mentor Bill Smith, when he was dying and she was Editor.
+In 1991, Annie was given the opportunity to buy the mail order bookselling business Bibliophile Books by her mentor Bill Smith when he was dying and she was Editor.
 In 2011 Annie was granted a Royal Warrant for Bookselling, By Royal Appointment to HRH The Duke of Edinburgh.

-Pictured in front of her Royal Warrant for Bookselling from HRH The Duke of Edinburgh.
+Pictured in front of her warehouse with the calligraphy Royal Warrant for Bookselling from HRH The Duke of Edinburgh.

 I am often asked two questions, “What makes a book sell and what are your bestsellers?